garylirocks/quickrefs/microsoft-graph.markdown

 - Some parameter operations are only supported if you request has header `ConsistencyLevel = eventual`

-- NOT all properties are returned by default, you could use `$select` to specify the required properties explicitly
+- `$select`: NOT all properties are returned by default, you could use `$select` to specify the required properties explicitly

   ```
   # "department" and "city" are not returned by default